vipulsonje/Healthcare-Analysis/README.md

 Note: An MSPB episode includes all Medicare Part A and Part B claims paid during the period from 3 days prior to an inpatient hospital admission through 30 days after discharge.

-The project delves into integrating claims data over 2 years (2015 and 2022) and generating valuable insights conveyed through an interactive dashboard..
+The project delves into integrating claims data over 2 years (2015 and 2022) and generating valuable insights conveyed through an interactive dashboard.

 # Languages
 Python